rmzetti/hover-exec/README.md

 // ```js :vm -- javascript regex tester` 'abcdefg'.replace(/^.*(bc)/,'$1--') =>> bc--defg
 ```

 ---
+### available functions in `vm` and `eval`

+The following functions are included in `vmContext` by default (and are also available for `eval`):
+- abort(): abort current script
+- alert(string): provide an alert box (bottom right)
+- config: access to *hover-exec* configuration
+- delay(usec): delay for specified number of usec
+- execShell(string): exec shell command
+- global: define and access global functions and variables (persistent over separate script execs)
+- globalThis: as for global
+- input(string): wait for input (box at top of screen)
+- process: access to process module, eg. `process.cwd()`
+- progress(string,usec): show a progress bar (bottom right) for specified usec
+- readFile(path): read local file
+- writeFile(path,string): write string to local file at full path
+- require: for `xyx=require("package")`
+- showKey: boolean, show keypressed
+- showOk: boolean, show successful execution
+- status(string): show `=>string` on status bar
+- vscode: access to vscode objects
+- write(string): `console.log` to output block
+- math: access to `mathjs` objects
+- moment: access to `moment` objects
+- _ : access to `lodash` objects

+See readMore for information on restricting or enlarging the vm context.

+---
 ### using require and globals with vm and eval